ZMYaro/paintz/test_plan.md

 		1. Left click
 		2. Single-point touch
 		3. Arrow keys
+	15. Move selection while holding Shift to use trail mode
+	16. Move selection while holding Ctrl to use stamp mode
-	15. Resize selection smaller with each of the 8 resize handles
+	17. Resize selection smaller with each of the 8 resize handles
-	16. Resize selection larger with each of the 8 resize handles
+	18. Resize selection larger with each of the 8 resize handles
+	19. Hold Shift during steps xvii-xviii and confirm aspect ratio is maintained while Shift is held
+	20. Hold Ctrl during steps xvii-xviii and confirm selection gets resized about its center
-	17. Repeat steps ix-xiv after resizing
+	21. Repeat steps ix-xvi after resizing
-	18. Repeat steps vii-xvii in transparent selection mode
+	22. Repeat steps vii-xvii in transparent selection mode
-	19. Change fill color between transparent selections
+	23. Change fill color between transparent selections
-	20. Change fill color with an active transparent selection
+	24. Change fill color with an active transparent selection
-	21. Erase selection with:
+	25. Erase selection with:
 		1. Toolbar button
 		2. Delete key
 		3. Backspace key
 		4. Alt+E,L in standalone window
 		5. Alt+H,S,E,D
-	22. Duplicate selection with:
+	26. Duplicate selection with:
 		1. Toolbar button
 		2. Ctrl+D
-	23. Cancel selection with:
+	27. Cancel selection with:
 		1. Toolbar button
 		2. Esc key
-	24. Crop to selection with:
+	28. Crop to selection with:
 		1. Toolbar button
 		2. Alt+H,R,P in standalone window
-	25. Stamp the selection by Ctrl+dragging
+	29. Stamp the selection by Ctrl+dragging
-	26. Leave a trail of the selection by Shift+dragging
+	30. Leave a trail of the selection by Shift+dragging
-	27. Undo after each of steps ii-xxvi
+	31. Undo after each of steps ii-xxvi
-	28. Zoom in/out with an active selection
+	32. Zoom in/out with an active selection
-	29. Duplicate a selection while zoomed in
+	33. Duplicate a selection while zoomed in

 20. Freeform selection tool
 	1. Select tool with:
 		1. Toolbar button
 		2. F key
 		3. Alt+H,S,E,F in standalone window
-	2. Repeat steps 17.ii-17.xxix with the freeform selection tool
+	2. Repeat steps 17.ii-17.xxxiii with the freeform selection tool

 21. Eraser tool
 	1. Select tool with: